mesosphere/marathon-autoscale/README.md

     autoscale-sqs-noauth-marathon.json #security disabled or OSS DC/OS
     autoscale-cpu-svcacct-marathon.json #security permissive or strict on Enterprise DC/OS, using service account and private key (private key stored as a secret)

-Verify the app is added with this command. `$ dcos marathon app list`
+Verify the app is added with the command `$ dcos marathon app list`

-**Notes**

-Marathon application names must include the forward slash.
-This modification was made in order to handle applications within service groups. (e.g. /group/hello-dcos)

 ## Scaling Modes